 Where do we serve?
 What do we do?
 Students and chaperones will stay in the hall at Bethel's Catholic Church.
 The group will spend time learning about lifestyle in Bethel and the native Yu'pik culture.
 They will also spend time in service at non-profit agencies throughout the town - the Senior Center, Bethel Alternative Boarding School, Tundra Women's Coalition, and the Catholic Church.
 All of these agencies have a Jesuit connection through the Bethel Jesuit Volunteer Corps Community.

 Who is the program open to?
-Members of the Classes of 2017 and 2020 are invited to apply.
+Members of the Class of 2020 are invited to apply.
 Participants will be selected on the basis of their application and recommendations from faculty.
 Some of the criteria used in choosing the group are: character, flexibiltity in unexpected circumstance, trustworthiness, disciplinary record, academic record, responsibility, leadership qualities, and ability to work with a diverse group of classmates.

 What is the cost?
 The cost for the trip is approximately $1800 per-student, which includes airfare, food, taxes, housing, and all applicable fees.
 Students will be responsible for any personal expenses while on the trip.
 They should bring no more than $150 for these expenses.
 Other trip expenses are covered through school financing and fund-raising efforts.
 Limited Financial Aid is available for students who qualify.